aliattia2/Bike-share-system-Analysis/README.md

-We are performing exploratory and explanatory analysis to the data
+We are performing exploratory and explanatory analysis to the data which is obtained from bike sharing system data to obtain useful visualization to give insights about users

 Main findings
-Maximum trip duration is 1424 minute

-Minimum trip duration is 1 minute

-most trips are from 1 minute to 50
+most trips Vary from 1 minute to 50

-most frequent trips are from 2 minutes to 20 minutes

-Subscriber clients are have the largest share of using bikeshare
+Subscriber clients have the largest share of using bikeshare Than casual customers

-this data belong to only one month
+this data belong to only one month (february)

 Bike rides decrease in saturday and sunday as they are holiday in most professions

 Male have more frequent trips with similar proportion to females and others